NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_6/exercise_06_01.md

 ---------------------------

-3. In the entire dataset, compare the number of times Diabetes (Concept ID: 201820) was recorded versus the number of times Hypertension (Concept ID: 320128) was recorded, grouped by the condition's source value text.
+3. In the entire dataset, compare the number of times Diabetes (Concept ID: 201820) was recorded versus the number of times Atrial Fibrillation (Concept ID: 313217) was recorded, grouped by the condition's source value text.

 SELECT t1.condition_source_value,
   COUNT(CASE WHEN t1.condition_concept_id = 201820 THEN 1 END) AS diabetes_count,